+Directed by MTC artistic director Lynne Meadow, Wit will officially open Jan.
+26. Tickets are currently on sale through March 11.
 Joining Tony and Emmy Award winner Nixon ("Sex and the City," Rabbit Hole) are Pun Bandhu (Technician), Olivier Award winner Suzanne Bertish (E.M.
 Ashford), Michael Countryman (Harvey Kelekian/Mr. Bearing), Jessica Dickey (Technician), Chiké Johnson (Technician), Greg Keller (Jason Posner), Carra Patterson (Susie Monahan) and Zachary Spicer (Technician).

 Wit, according to MTC, "follows a brilliant and exacting poetry professor (Tony and Emmy Award winner Cynthia Nixon) as she undergoes experimental treatment for cancer.
 A scholar who devoted her life to academia, she must now face the irony and injustice of becoming the subject of research."

 The play had its New York premiere in 1998 receiving universal acclaim and ran Off-Broadway for over 500 performances.
 It was the most-honored play of the season garnering the Pulitzer Prize for Drama and was named Best Play by the New York Drama Critics Circle, the Drama Desk Awards, the Outer Critics Circle Awards, the Drama League, and the Lucille Lortel Awards.